kazurayam/KatalonDiscussion10840/README.md

 This message clearly indicated that Katalon Studio DID click the rotate-left button.

 However nazneen, the originator of the discussion, posted a screenshot of his log.
-In his log, I found that the message "Clicking on object ..." is missing.
+In his log, I found that the message "Clicking on object ..." is missing in his log view.
 This would indicate that Katalon Stduio on nazneen's machine DID NOT click the rotate-left button.
 Why not? --- I do not have any clue.

 ## Conclusion